Yanping-Cong/ULSA/README.md

 ## Ultra Long wavelength Sky model with Absorption(ULSA)
 --------
-The LFSM implementation of the NE2001 electron model using in 3D emissivity of galaxy.
+The LFSM implementation of the NE2001 electron model using in 3D emissivity of galaxy to produce a sky map below 10MHz.

 The output can be stored either in memory by means of a numpy array, or in a HDF5 format file.